 Rammed Earth Construction

 Rammed earth construction is an ancient building technique.
-It uses soil, clay, sand and water in specific quantities, tamped between forms (like concrete forms), to make a solid wall.
+It uses soil, silt, sand and water in specific quantities, tamped between forms (like concrete forms), to make a solid wall.
 Windows are often placed at the top of the wall because of the weight of the building material itself.
 In all cases at 成人视频 the walls are encapsulated in stucco to keep them away from weather.
-Water is the biggest enemy of rammed earth, with a good roof and sound stucco a rammed earth building can last for centuries.
+Water is the biggest enemy of rammed earth.
+However, with a good roof and a solid foundation, a rammed earth building can last for centuries.

 Ralph Patty, Chairman of the South Dakota State College Agricultural Engineering Department, supervised the rammed earth research at the college in the 1920s and 1930s.
 Patty鈥檚 research was published internationally as well as by the United States Department of Agriculture.
 The museum is the university depository for Patty鈥檚 research, which although not complete, is a great source of information about the early studies of this construction technique.